Pumpkinwaffle/EmuELEC-OGS-Godot/README.md

 If you're a Godot dev looking to make your games run on another device, check out the <a href="https://github.com/efornara/frt">FRT export templates</a>.

 ## Instructions (If you're new to this)
-Simplest way to add files to your OGS is through and ftp client like <a href="https://filezilla-project.org/">Filezilla</a>.
+Simplest way to add files to your OGS is with an ftp client like <a href="https://filezilla-project.org/">Filezilla</a>.

 * Open Filezilla and connect to your OGS (default login, user: root password:emuelec)
 * Open the foler `place contents in '.config'` and move it's contents to `/storage/.config` on your OGS